-FIRST: Certainly you may decide to pick and choose DVDs according to your interests.
-We have put considerable effort into our DVDs both being accessible to the less experienced and having substance for the more experienced.
-Although we also have also designed most of our DVDs to be able to “stand alone” so that the experienced can pick and choose those DVDs which address subjects of particular interest to them, our intention is that there be a cumulative “the sum is greater than the parts” quality when all the DVDs are studied and trained.
+Certainly you may decide to pick and choose lessons according to your interests.
+We have put considerable effort into our videos both being accessible to the less experienced and having substance for the more experienced.
+Although we also have also designed most of our courses to be able to “stand alone” so that the experienced can pick and choose those courses which address subjects of particular interest to them, our intention is that there be a cumulative “the sum is greater than the parts” quality when all the lessons are studied and trained.

 - “ Combining Stick & Footwork” by Guro Marc “Crafty Dog” Denny.
 Real fights move!
 One of the most important fighting attributes in real fighting is to be able to hit and block while moving.
 Building on the what you trained with Ajarn Salty in the KK DVD, Guro Crafty introduces the triangular footwork of Kali and the basic stick combinations from the Lameco system integrated with footwork and shows how to attack and defend knee attacks.
 Two man drills done in rhythm allow you to develop your coordination and honestly assess the efficiency of what you are learning.

 With these in place, you will be ready to begin exploring the other DVDs.

 Step 4: A Personal Training Program!